Introduction #

 The following content is primarily sourced from this blog post: Tutorial on Using SSH Reverse Tunnels to Connect Remote Computers to the Internet

-The core command is as follows:
+The core command on your local mechine is as follows:

 # Open a terminal and start the reverse proxy